 - 5.1.1.
-This section outlines the key issues or risks that may impact site integrity of the Birklands and Bilhaugh SAC and the possible potential Sherwood SPA (ppSPA).
-It takes into consideration possible in-combination effects (i.e. impacts from this plan alongside others). - 5.1.2.
-Many of these impacts are relevant for both the SAC and ppSPA as the SAC is included within the draft ppSPA boundary.
-Where there are important distinctions between the SAC and ppSPA, this is noted in the text.
-However, since one site (the SAC) is a European designated site and must legally be covered by the HRA process, it is treated and discussed separately from the ppSPA, as commensurate with its status (i.e. non-designated important habitat area).
+This section outlines the results of the assessment of likely significant effects, without taking account of mitigation, for both Birklands and Bilhaugh SAC and the possible potential Sherwood SPA (ppSPA).
+It takes into consideration possible incombination effects (i.e. impacts from this plan alongside others).
+Appendix C provides the screening table covering all policies. - 5.1.2.
+Many of the impacts considered in Appendix C are relevant for both the SAC and ppSPA as the SAC is included within the draft ppSPA boundary.
+Where there are important distinctions between the SAC and ppSPA, this is noted in the table.
+However, since one site (the SAC) is a European designated site and must legally be covered by the HRA process, it is treated and discussed separately from the ppSPA throughout this report, as commensurate with its status (i.e. non-designated important habitat area).
 Therefore, the conclusions for the SAC and ppSPA are written separately.
-The main differences between the vulnerabilities of the SAC and ppSPA are centred on recreational pressures.
+The main differences between the vulnerabilities of the SAC and ppSPA are centred on recreational pressures and urbanisation (including pet disturbance/predation).
 The ppSPA is more sensitive to disturbance from recreational pressures and from domestic pets (dogs and cats) as it supports ground nesting bird species. - 5.1.3.
-The first stage in the screening process has been an analysis (using the classification criteria identified in Section 4.5) of every proposed policy and proposed development site, as set out in the various stages of the Mansfield District Council Local Plan (2013-2033).
-The culmination of this exercise is reported in Appendix B, summarising assessment findings on the Publication Draft Local Plan (2013-2033), as informed through previous HRA screening reports (i.e. 2016, 2017) and consultations (please see section 4.4).
-Subsequently, any policies or development sites that could not be immediately screened out were subject to more detailed consideration, as discussed in the remaining sections of this chapter. - 5.1.4.
+The screening process consisted of an analysis (using the classification criteria identified in Section 4.5) of every proposed policy and proposed development site, as set out in the various stages of the Mansfield District Council Local Plan (2013-2033)29.
+The culmination of this exercise is reported in Appendix C, providing assessment findings on the Publication Draft Local Plan (2013-2033), as informed through previous HRA screening reports (i.e. 2016, 2017) and consultations (please see section 4.4).
+Subsequently, any policies or development sites that could not be immediately screened out were subject to appropriate assessment, as discussed in the following chapter. - 5.1.4.
 The identification of whether the impacts of the Local Plan's policies and proposed developments are likely to significantly affect the sites in question, depends on whether or not a clear 'pathway' can be identified.
-A 'pathway' in this context is a direct or indirect relationship between the key issue and the site's sensitive qualifying features.
+A 'pathway' in this context is a direct or indirect relationship between the key issue and the site's sensitive qualifying features. - 5.1.5.
+In summary, the following policies were deemed to have Likely Significant Effects (i.e. the possibility of an effect requires further investigation) prior to more detailed investigation or consideration of mitigation: - S2 (Spatial Strategy) - S4 (Delivering Key Regeneration Sites) - S5 (Development in the Countryside) - SUE2 (Land off Jubilee Way) - H1 (Housing Allocations) and - E2 (Sites Allocated as New Employment Areas)